cloudnative-pg/cloudnative-pg.github.io/content/blog/migrations-with-atlas-and-cloudnativepg/index.md

 `atlas-schema.yaml` file, and then re-apply:
 `kubectl apply -f atlas-schema.yaml`, and the Atlas operator will again reconcile the database to the desired state.

+## What's the point?
+DevOps

+Let's say you have an application that uses a database.
+In production, the database may hold your customers's data, purchase history, financial transactions, perhaps maps using PostGIS, etc.

+Application developers will regularly need to add functionality, and often that will involve creating new tables, schemas, procedures, indexes, perhaps doing some INSERT statements to populate static data, etc.
+The developers will be using a development database, possibly locally.
+There might be another database for the purpose of automated testing, and of course there's the production database, where the changes will need to be applied in the end.
+These different databases have different data in them, and different loads.
+Add time and other developers, and you have a lot of databases on your hands, and a big chance for "it works on my machine" snafus.

+Database migration tools manage this, bringing DevOps to this area of data.
+Atlas, by operating as a Kubernetes operator, makes the dev/prod transition even smoother.

+Using CloudNativePG, with its credentials secrets and services created out of the box, together with Atlas, will enable the developers to create migrations in their local Kubernetes clusters, update the YAML files for Atlas in version control, and apply the same files in the testing cluster, and then in the production cluster, with no changes.

+---

 This intro was just to whet your appetite.
 There is plenty more to learn with Atlas.